Honduras

 Map showing location of Honduras Yire

-Pache varietal
+Pache variety

 Pache is a natural mutation of Typica, originally discovered in Guatemala in farms of El Brito, Santa Cruz Naranjo and Santa Rosa.